A city guide to Mons, Belgium

 Once known as the city's Museum of Fine Arts, the Beaux-Arts Mons (or BAM) was refurbished in 2007 by Parisian architect, Christian Menu.
 The gallery now includes an impressive 80-seat auditorium, a charming garden, and three levels of display space.
 Exhibitions past and present include the works of old and new artists, such as Van Gogh's paintings, letters, and drawings from his time in Borinage, and pieces by Andy Warhol and Serge Vandercam.

 A part of Mons' municipality, the small village of Spiennes is home to a great piece of Belgian history.
-The Mons Neolithic Flint Mines are a UNESCO World Heritage Site that cover more than 100-hectares of land and are the earliest and largest concentration of mines in Europe.
+The Neolithic Flint Mines are a UNESCO World Heritage Site that cover more than 100-hectares of land and are the earliest and largest concentration of mines in Europe.
 As flint was once used as one of the main components in human history's first weaponry, these mines reveal a lot about our past and development.
+On site, there is an interpretation centre where you can get more information about how the prehistoric man explored the ground underneath the surface.
+If you book in advance, you can also go down into the original mine in the company of a guide.

 Mons Belfry